mrgrain/cdk-esbuild/README.md

 #### Custom Build and Transform API implementations

-> 💡 See [esbuild plugins w/ TypeScript](examples/typescript/esbuild-with-plugins) for a complete working example of a custom Build API implementation.
+> 💡 See [esbuild plugins w/ TypeScript](examples/typescript/esbuild-with-plugins) for a working example of a custom Build API implementation.

 A custom implementation can be provided by implementing `IBuildProvider` or `ITransformProvider`: